zic115/Facebook-Friends-Analysis/README.md

 This is the second project for MATH 183 @UCSD.

-The dataset named "Data Facebook Friends.xlsx" was provided by the course instructor, Professor Parinaz Ezzati.
+The dataset named `Data Facebook Friends.xlsx` was provided by the course instructor, Professor Parinaz Ezzati.

-The report named "Project 2.pdf" was completed by myself.
+To see the report, you can go to `Project 2.pdf`.

+Thank you :)